moderndatacompany/dataos.info/docs/resources/stacks/flare/flare_stack_yaml_configurations.md

-# Building Blocks of Flare Workflow
+# Flare Stack YAML Configurations

 A Flare Workflow is a series of activities that are necessary to complete a data processing task.
 It lets you run your data processing logic.
 At a more granular level, each Flare Workflow YAML file is composed of fundamental components that include the following essential parts.